 On October 26, 2017, CDZ was awarded exploration concessions for 120 claims comprising approximately 3,600 hectares in the Santillana Syncline (the "Plaza Norte Project"), through the public tender organized by the government of Cantabria.
-The concessions were formally granted which allowed for exploration work on December 21, 2018, for a thirteen-month period.
+The concessions were formally granted which allowed for exploration work from December 21, 2018, for a thirteen-month period.
 Prior to the expiry of the concessions, CDZ applied for an extension which was not granted before the relevant permits expired on January 21, 2020.
 CDZ launched an appeal against the decision to not grant the extension, which is still in process.

 The Company has reviewed the data from the drilling conducted by CDZ and evaluated the remaining potential.
 The targets are deep, between 550-750 meters, and the drillhole mineralized intercepts are subeconomic at those depths.
 No exploration work has been done on the project since March 2020.
-Emerita currently has a 38.83% interest in CDZ through its joint venture with Aldesa.
-The renewal of Salia's exploration permit (Plaza Norte project) is being adjudicated in the High Administrative Court of Cantabria.
-Therefore, the resolution is pending.
+Emerita currently has a 38.83% interest in CDZ through its joint venture with Aldesa and will be further diluted if additional expenditures are made by Aldesa.
+The renewal of the Plaza Norte exploration permit is being adjudicated in the High Administrative Court of Cantabria and resolution is pending.
 The joint venture partners have agreed to dissolve the joint venture and the project is expected to be sold or relinquished.
 Aldesa is currently leading a process to try and sell the project.

-The Plaza Norte Project is no longer material to the Company.
+The Plaza Norte Project is not a material asset nor a priority to the Company.